enkatsu/M5MorseCodeTalker/README.md

 # M5MorseCodeTalker

-It encodes strings into Morse code, which sounds speakers and blinks LEDs.
+It encodes a string into Morse code, making the speaker beep or the LED blink.
-It uses M5Stack and runs on multiple cores.
+This operates on multiple cores using M5Stack.

 ![vimeo](https://i.vimeocdn.com/video/1966862500-3676017be7b098036bbf6723321f0d2b78d670b6880676f5705d06d531da86af-d_640)